Hiking trail overlooking fjord in Norway

 Jotunheimen National Park: Home of Giants

-Jotunheimen, whose name translates to “Home of the Giants,” lives up to its epic title as Norway’s premier mountain destination:
+Jotunheimen, whose name translates to “Home of the Giants,” lives up to its epic title as Norway’s premier mountain destination.
+Jotunheimen offers some of the best hikes in Scandinavia:

-The park offers an extensive network of marked trails and staffed mountain lodges operated by the Norwegian Trekking Association (DNT), making multi-day hikes accessible even for those who prefer not to camp.
+The park features a vast network of marked trails and staffed mountain lodges run by the Norwegian Trekking Association (DNT).
+This makes multi-day hikes possible even for those who prefer not to camp.
 The variety of terrain caters to all skill levels, from family-friendly day walks to technical mountaineering routes.

 Rondane National Park: Norway’s Oldest